root-project/root/docbook/users-guide/WritingGUI.md

 disadvantage of the text and picture buttons is that they consume considerable screen space if they are many.
-Having no more than six command buttons per window or dialog box helps to appropriately balance the application’s effectiveness, its real efficiency, and the operational simplicity.
+Having no more than six command buttons per window or dialog box helps to appropriately balance the application's effectiveness, its real efficiency, and the operational simplicity.

 The classes **`TGRadioButton`** and **`TGCheckButton`** present the